Walter Davis (basketball)

-Walter Pearl Davis (born September 9, 1954) is an American former professional basketball player.
-He was a forward/guard for 15 years in the National Basketball Association (NBA), spending the majority of his career with the Phoenix Suns.
-A six-time NBA All-Star, a two-time All-NBA Second Team member, and the NBA Rookie of the Year.
-Suns retired his No. 6 jersey.
+Walter Pearl Davis (September 9, 1954 – November 2, 2023) was an American professional basketball player.
+After his college years with the North Carolina Tar Heels he played as a forward/guard for 15 years in the National Basketball Association (NBA), spending the majority of his career with the Phoenix Suns.
+Davis was a six-time NBA All-Star, a two-time All-NBA Second Team member, and the NBA Rookie of the Year in 1978.
+In 1994, the Suns retired his No. 6 jersey and in 2004 he was enshrined in the team's Ring of Honor.
+Davis' 15,666 points during his time with the Suns is the 2nd most in franchise history.
+In 2024, it was announced that Davis would be posthumously inducted into the Naismith Memorial Basketball Hall of Fame.

 High school and college career

 Born in Pineville, North Carolina, Davis was the youngest of 13 children born between 1937 and 1954.
-His high school teams at South Mecklenburg High School in Charlotte won three state titles and lost only four games.After his senior year,he prepped at the Sanford School, Hockessin, DE, and made the All-State team in the 1973-74 season.
+His high school teams at South Mecklenburg High School in Charlotte won three consecutive NCHSAA 4A state basketball titles in 1970, 1971, and 1972, and lost only four games.
+After his senior year, he prepped at the Sanford School in Hockessin, Delaware, and made the Delaware All-State team in the 1972–73 season.

-As a standout college player at the University of North Carolina at Chapel Hill, he was selected to play on the USA men's basketball team coached by UNC's Dean Smith that won the gold medal at the 1976 Summer Olympics.
+Davis was a standout college player at the University of North Carolina at Chapel Hill, and was also selected to play on the USA men's basketball team coached by UNC's Dean Smith that won the gold medal at the 1976 Summer Olympics.
 In his freshman year, Davis hit a buzzer-beating jump shot against Duke at the end of regulation to send the game into overtime.
 At Chapel Hill, Davis was called "Sweet D" because of his seemingly effortless, smooth style of play and because of his strong defensive play.